 They catch fish in a way that has earned them the reputation and bragging rights in the tackle boxes of many including professionals and civilians alike.
 The traditional spinnerbait design is an original one.
 Today, we associate absolutely everything that has a blade and spins around the water, to this name.
 The design is pretty straight forward.
 A lead or tungsten jighead is molded around a jig hook.

-Before the molding process, a wire arm is placed inside of the mold before the pour the molten metal inside.
+Before the molding process, a wire arm is placed inside of the mold before pouring the molten metal inside.
 The exposed wire arm is then bent to accommodate a ball bearing swivel, a split ring, and one or more rotating blades.

-Our Pick: The best spinnerbait that we have found is the legendary Strike King KVD model.
-Again, another lure designed by Kevin Vandam, the world’s best Largemouth Bass angler.
+Our Top Pick: The best spinnerbait that we have found is the legendary Strike King KVD model.
+Again, another lure designed by Kevin Vandam, the world’s best angler.

 While it is the most durable we have seen, we just love that Kevin has great colors.
 You can very easily mimic Bluegill, Shad, frogs, mice, small birds, and many other things.

 This gives you versatility as well as an edge.
 The blades disrupt different amounts of water depending on how many and their blade styles.

 6. Skirted Jigs

 The jig is a tried and true fish catcher.
 The jig can be used in many situations.
 You can bounce it off the bottom for an enticing action or add a soft plastic trailer to swim in on through the water column.
 Trailers give the lure a bigger profile in the water and well as more water displacement.